Visual Artist in Residence: Marcia Kure

 January 2014 – March 2014

-Marcia will use her three months in the Museum to prepare for a solo exhibition that she is staging at the Purdy Hicks Gallery later in 2014.
-She will have regular sessions at the Clothworkers Centre to research textiles, dress and patterns, and will also visit the Museum of Childhood regularly to research children’s clothing.
+Marcia used her three months in the Museum to prepare for a solo exhibition that she is staging at the Purdy Hicks Gallery later in 2014.
+She had regular sessions at the Clothworkers Centre to research textiles, dress and patterns, and also visited the Museum of Childhood regularly to research children’s clothing.

 'What do you want to be when you grow up?'

 If we took our childhood answers at face value, we would expect the world to be filled with princesses, astronauts, firemen, marine biologists and pop stars.
 During my residency I will explore the idea that childhood dreams, imaginations, conflicts and disappointments are all brought to bear in adulthood, and play a critical role in our understanding of who we are.
 Influences that are given to us in childhood – clothes, objects, places, ideas, and examples – need to be assembled into our adult lives and we need to decide how we can conform to the larger picture while still holding on to something we call ourselves.
 Using clothing to construct identities, the aim of my residency will be to figure out the cuts, patterns, colours and designs of clothing, in a way that mimics the way that adults deconstruct and reconstruct themselves in new and varied arrangements.